 European female fireflies remain flightless into adulthood and take on the form of a worm that glows rather than flashes.

 9. Female fireflies can be cannibalistic.

-In general, fireflies don’t feed, but when they do, they tend to eat mites or pollen.
+Some adult fireflies don’t eat at all, and many who do tend to feed on mites or pollen.
 However, the femme fatales of the genus Photuris like the taste of their own.
-Using "aggressive mimicry," the female of this particular subfamily waits for a male firefly to flash, then imitates that male's flash pattern, suggesting that she is a receptive mate.
+Using what is known as aggressive mimicry, the female of this particular subfamily waits for a male firefly to flash, then imitates that male's flash pattern, suggesting that she is a receptive mate.
 After luring him in, she chows down.

-These glowing worms will follow the slime trails of snails and slugs, paralyze them with a bite, and chow down.
+These glowing worms will follow the slime trails of snails and slugs, bite and inject them with a paralyzing neurotoxin, and chow down.

 A version of this story originally ran in 2013; it has been updated for 2021.